tdwg/bdq/tg2/_review/docs/tutorial/index.md

 **Purpose:** Identify existing tests that can be applied to the `Information Elements` and identify gaps where new tests are needed.

-Lets identify which existing BDQ tests might already be able to be applied to these `Information Elements` for this `Use Case`.
+Let's identify which existing BDQ tests might already be able to be applied to these `Information Elements` for this `Use Case`.

 We can start with a simple presence check for each of these `Information Elements` (building on the "is present" statements in the `hasFitnessRequirements`) and then add more complex tests as needed.